26 February, 2019

 Who is a QA engineer?

-It’s more than just testing
+Quality Assurance is more than just testing

-Even before the project starts, QA specialists are responsible for defining and supervising quality standards, as well as Quality Gates – a list of quality checks that the product must pass in order to move to the next phase.
+Even before the project starts, QA engineers are responsible for defining and supervising quality standards, as well as Quality Gates – a list of quality checks that the product must pass in order to move to the next phase.
 The most important are: Definition of Ready (making sure that requirements are understandable, which prevents from implementing anything unclear) and Definition of Done (ensuring that the requirements are adequately tested and meet customer expectations before the final presentation).

 As far as the testing is concerned, QA engineers have a lot of work to do on a daily basis.